Study Where You

 Once you submit your application, we'll schedule a welcome call to talk about next steps.

 Do you distance and wear masks on campus?

-We use a same-day testing, contact tracing, and use a simple low-, medium-, and high risk activity designation system to guide our collective conversation.
-At the end of the semester, participants quarantine together as one collective family unit in order to go home with the confidence that they are keeping their older relatives safe.
+We used a same-day testing, contact tracing, and use a simple low-, medium-, and high risk off-campus activity system to guide our collective conversation.

 Read more about our Covid-19 precautions here.

 Will there be good internet?